-The sampling procedure used in the Corn Production Survey (CPS) 2009 was first implemented in 1994.
+The sampling procedure used in the Palay Production Survey 2009 (PPS 2009) was first implemented in 1994.
 This was a replicated two-stage stratified sampling design with province as the domain, barangay as the primary sampling unit (PSU) and farming household as the secondary sampling unit (SSU).

-The results of the 1991 Census of Agriculture and Fisheries (CAF 1991) served as the basis of sampling frame at the PSU and SSU levels.
+The results of the 1991 Census of Agriculture and Fisheries (CAF 1991) served as sampling frame at the PSU and SSU levels.
 In the said census, the largest barangay in a municipality was taken with certainty while a 50 percent sampling rate was used for selecting the remaining barangays in the municipality.
 This scheme effectively resulted in the generation of two sub universes: a sub universe of barangays with probability of selection equal to one (these barangays were called 'certainty barangays') and another sub universe of barangays with probability of selection equal to 0.5.
-This characteristic of the CAF 1991 data was used in the selection of sample barangays for the CPS.
+This characteristic of the CAF 1991 data was used in the selection of sample barangays for the PPS.

-The barangays were arrayed in ascending order based on corn area then stratified such that the aggregate corn area of the barangays belonging to one stratum is more or less equal to the aggregate corn area of the barangays in any other stratum.
-Ten (10) strata were formed for major corn producing provinces and five for minor producing provinces.
+The barangays were arrayed in ascending order based on palay area then stratified such that the aggregate palay area of the barangays belonging to one stratum is more or less equal to the aggregate palay area of the barangays in any other stratum.
+Ten strata were formed for major palay producing provinces and five for minor producing provinces.
 In all these provinces, the last stratum consisted of the certainty barangays per CAF 1991 design.

-For each stratum, four (4) sample barangays were drawn independently using probability proportional to size (PPS) sampling with the barangay's corn area as size measure.
-This resulted in four (4) independent sets of barangays (i.e., four (4) replicates) for the province.
-Systematic sampling was used in drawing the sample faming households in each sample barangay.
+For each stratum, four (4) sample barangays were drawn independently using probability proportional to size (PPS) sampling with the barangay's palay area as size measure.
+This resulted with four (4) independent sets of barangays (i.e., four replicates) for the province.
+Systematic sampling was used in drawing the sample farming households in each sample barangay.

-For economic reasons, sample size per barangay was limited to a minimum of four (4) and a maximum of 25.
+For economic reasons, sample size per barangay was limited to a minimum of four (4) and a maximum of twenty-five (25).
 To correct for this limitation of the design, the use of household weights was instituted.
-A detailed discussion of weighting in the CPS was included in the survey's estimation procedure attached as an external resource.
+A detailed discussion of weighting in the PPS is included in the survey's estimation procedure attached as a technical document.

-In November 2007, an updating of the list of farming households in all corn sample barangays nationwide was done to address the problem of non-response due to transfer of residence, stoppage of farm operation, passing away of operator etc. Consequently, a new set of sample households was drawn.
+In November 2007, an updating of the list of farming households in all palay sample barangays nationwide was done to address the problem of non-response due to transfer of residence, stoppage of farm operation, passing away of operator etc. Consequently, a new set of sample households was drawn.